LennonLab/Emergence/paper/Methods.md

 # Methods

+simplex was developed to accomplish three primary objects.
+First, simplex assembles and run individual-based ecological models from random combinations of state variables and processes.
+Second, simplex stores the recorded output as R-style data frames for future analyses and/or as an image file (as when generating a simplex movie).
+Third, simplex contains R files for analyzing data frame output files; these will eventually be offered in Python as well.

 ## Model description following the ODD Protocol
 The ODD protocol is standard for describing individual-based models (Grimm et al. 2006).